 Transparency and Accountability in Public Administration and Services

-Transparency and Accountability in Public Administration and Services (TAPAS) is a seven-year, $43 million anti-corruption activity in Ukraine.
+Transparency and Accountability in Public Administration and Services (TAPAS) is an eight-year, $53 million anti-corruption activity in Ukraine.
 Funded by USAID and UK Aid, TAPAS unites the government and people of Ukraine to develop e-governance tools that improve government transparency, accountability, and public service delivery.

 Since 2016, TAPAS has played a critical role advancing e-governance reforms throughout Ukraine.
 The project harnesses the power of e-procurement, e-services, and open data to combat corruption at both the national and municipal levels.